Toemmsen96/ChatCommands/Ideas_ToDo.md

 # Ideas
 - Spawnable apparatus
 - Spawnable Beehive
-- Make everything spawnable anywhere
+- Make everything spawnable anywhere (maybe not possible)
 - ~~Spawnable Mines and Turrets~~ Implemented in 1.1.6
 - Youtube Boombox (maybe as a different mod, because the YT Boombox mod on Thunderstore doesnt always work)